Lemlime5336/CapstoneColdwire/ESP32_MQTT_MongoDB/README.md

   - Confirm password
   - Set permission to "Publish and Subscribe"
   - Make sure to save the credentials
-6. Click on "Web Client" and enter the previously saved username and password.
+6. Click on "Web Client" and enter the previously saved username and password. (this is to verify that HiveMQ is recieving sensor data)
   - Click on "Connect"
+  - Click on "Subscribe to all messages"
 7. All necessary information for the arduino code can be found in the "Overview" tab, including:
   - mqtt_server  (paste the url as is, within "")
   - mqtt_port